vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    the device instead — but one shot setup work, such as uploading weights or tables a filter will read for the rest of its life, has to know the copy landed before recording anything that reads it.
+Also releases everything those submissions were keeping alive, and returns only once every release callback of the pool has run — on this thread, or on the thread of a concurrent core sweep that reached it first, which is waited for;
-Also releases everything those submissions were keeping alive, running their release callbacks on the calling thread; recordings other threads hold at the time are not submissions yet and are left alone.
+   recordings other threads hold at the time are not submissions yet and are left alone.

 ----------